The EURES network provides

 Number of EURES advisers per country

-The above chart shows which countries held European (Online) Job Days, how many they organised, and how many Job Days held by other countries they took part in.
+The above chart shows which countries held European (Online) Job Days with support from the European Coordination Office (ECO), how many they organised, and how many Job Days held by other countries they took part in.

 The website offers some technical tools including: